dobbinsi/dobbinsi/README.md

 - 👋 Hi, I’m Ian!
 - 👀 I’m interested in finance and web3 technology.
-- 🌱 I enjoy working with Python (Flask, PyMySQL, NumPy, Pandas, Matplotlib) and MERN (MongoDB, Express, React, Node.js).
+- 🌱 I enjoy working with Python and JavaScript (MERN).
+I also like to experiment with Rust and Solana programs.
 - 💞️ I’m looking to collaborate on anything FinTech related!
 - 📫 You can reach me at iandobbins5@gmail.com